Salaries in Denmark – How Much Money Can You Earn?

 Profession or type of jobAverage monthly salary before tax (DKK).

-Software developer62.900
+Software developer62,900

-Financial consultant62.000
+Financial consultant62,000

-High school teacher52.900
+High school teacher52,900

-Police officer44.400
+Police officer44,400

-Auto mechanic41.800
+Auto mechanic41,800

-Truck driver37.600
+Truck driver37,600

-Cleaning assistant31.600
+Cleaning assistant31,600

-Check-out assistant28.900
+Check-out assistant28,900

 Note: The monthly salaries are for 2023 and include pension, employee benefits and bonuses for employees without management responsibilities.
 Overtime payment is not included in the figures.
 The data source is: Monthly salary in different jobs – CEPOS and Statistics Denmark.

-As the table shows there are quite some differences in the salaries in Denmark depending on the specific profession.
+As the table shows, there are quite a few differences in the salaries in Denmark depending on the specific profession.
 To get an impression of the net monthly salary on the paycheck, income taxes shall be taken into account.
-So the actual tax payment will depend on income levels and allowed deductions in each individual case.
+So the actual tax payment will depend on income levels and allowed deductions in each case.
 Danish income taxes have progressive rates and are relatively high in international comparison.
 The average effective tax rate on income in Denmark is calculated to be 36% as of 2022 by OECD.
 You can read more about income taxes in this article: Income taxes in Denmark.

 The professions with highest salaries in Denmark often also require the highest level of education.
 Scarcity and recruiting difficulties from employers perspective is important in many of these professions.
 In the middle salary range from 35.000 DKK to 55.000 DKK there are a variety of professions in the private as well as public sector.
 Here you find many professions which require middle level education called skilled workers.
 Such as Electricians and auto mechanics.